SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Methodology: Risk Analysis and Evaluation

-\subsection{Base Likelihood Scoring and Multiplicative modifiers}
+\subsection{Base Likelihood Scoring and Multiplicative Modifiers}

-To quantify technique‐level likelihood in a rigorous yet parsimonious manner, each attack technique \(i\) is first assigned base scores $T_i$ and $E_i$ denoting its innate Threat and Exposure (vulnerability or accessibility) in a \say{typical} environment (moderate controls, average adversary). \autoref{tab:tv_scores} provides reference definitions.
+Each attack technique \(i\) is assigned base scores $T_i$ and $E_i$ denoting, respectively, the adversary capability class required to attempt and succeed at the technique, and the target component's combined accessibility and vulnerability, both assessed for a \say{typical} environment (moderate controls, average adversary).
+Higher $T$ increases likelihood because a more capable adversary---the kind that would attempt a high-$T$ technique---is also more likely to succeed. \autoref{tab:tv_scores} provides reference definitions.

 To reflect contextual factors -- such as enhanced countermeasures, environmental conditions, or elevated adversary capability -- these base scores are combined multiplicatively with a strictly positive, technique‐specific multiplier \(m_i\).
 A global multiplier \(M\) may then be applied at the scenario level to adjust for overarching threat contexts (e.g., critical infrastructure deployment or state-sponsored actors).